Betty Gikonyo: Early life and education

 Her first major medical encounter was when her mother was diagnosed with cancer when Gikonyo was 14 years old.
 But her biggest inspiration to pursue a medical career came from her elder brother, Dr Wallace Kahugu, because her mother spoke highly of him.

-Gikonyo went on to acquire a Bachelor’s degrees in Medicine and Surgery from the University of Nairobi, a Master’s in pediatric cardiology from the same university and a post doctoral fellowship in pediatric cardiology from the University of Minnesota in the USA.
-In recent times and due to her role as a CEO, she has undertaken an MBA from Daystar University.
+Gikonyo went on to attend the University of Nairobi School of Medicine, where she received a Bachelor of Medicine and Bachelor of Surgery (MBChB) in 1975.
+She went on to obtain a Master of Medicine in Pediatrics, with a bias in pediatric cardiology from the same university.
+Later she completed a post doctoral fellowship in pediatric cardiology from the University of Minnesota in the United States.
+In the 2000s while she served as the CEO at Karen Hospital, she undertook a Master of Business Administration (MBA) from Daystar University.

 Karen Hospital and the Heart Runs

 Together with her husband, Betty Gikonyo raised US$14 million to build the Karen Hospital.
 Of this, US$8 million came from Kenya Commercial Bank, a loan that the hospital has since repaid.
 The hospital was constructed between 2003 and March 2006.
 It had 450 employees as at 2015.
 The hospital also has satellite branches in Chester House (in Nairobi's city centre), Karatina, Meru, Nyeri, Nakuru, Kitengela and Mombasa.
 She plans to open a Betty Gikonyo School of Nursing in Ngong.